SummerSlam (1999)

-The 1999 SummerSlam was the 12th annual SummerSlam professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
-It took place on August 22, 1999, at the Target Center in Minneapolis, Minnesota.
+The 1999 SummerSlam was a professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
+It was the 12th annual SummerSlam and took place on August 22, 1999, at the Target Center in Minneapolis, Minnesota.

 Nine matches were contested at the event.
+In the main event, Mankind defeated previous champion "Stone Cold" Steve Austin and Triple H in a triple threat match to win the WWF Championship which had Jesse Ventura as the special guest referee.

 Production

 Background

 The event was held at the Target Center in Minneapolis, Minnesota.

-SummerSlam is an annual pay-per-view (PPV) produced every August by the World Wrestling Federation (WWF, now WWE) since 1988.
-Dubbed "The Biggest Party of the Summer", it is one of the promotion's original four pay-per-views, along with WrestleMania, Royal Rumble, and Survivor Series, and was considered one of the "Big Five" PPVs, along with King of the Ring.
+SummerSlam is an annual professional wrestling pay-per-view (PPV) event produced every August by the World Wrestling Federation (WWF, now WWE) since 1988.
+Dubbed "The Biggest Party of the Summer", it is one of the promotion's original four pay-per-views, along with WrestleMania, Royal Rumble, and Survivor Series, referred to as the "Big Four", and was considered one of the "Big Five" PPVs with the addition of King of the Ring in 1993.
 It has since become considered WWF's second biggest event of the year behind WrestleMania.
-The 1999 event was the 12th SummerSlam and was scheduled to be held on August 22, 1999, at the Target Center in Minneapolis, Minnesota.
+The 12th SummerSlam event was scheduled to be held on August 22, 1999, at the Target Center in Minneapolis, Minnesota.